mholmboe/atom/README.md

 html documentation

-What can these scripts/functions do for me?
+What can these scripts/functions do?

 You can easily build new custom made molecular systems by issuing a few Matlab commands, typically by issuing something like: